ARSHEENA/ARSHEENA.github.io/week4.md

 * `./kokopelli -r`

-Error occured- No output

-the code was to draw a circle, but there were no circle as output.
+the code was to draw a circle, but there were no circle as output,Error occured- No output

 ![](img/error.png)